MusenZhou/GPU-accelerated-cDFT/README.md

 ## Source Code
-Source code of the compiled files can be found under the src/ folder.
+Source code, including cpu and gpu versio of cDFT for gas adsorption and cpu version of solvation cDFT, can be found under the src/ folder.